Polytetrafluoroethylene: Safety

-While PTFE is stable and nontoxic at lower temperatures, it begins to deteriorate at temperatures of about 260 C, it decomposes above 350 C, and pyrolysis occurs at temperatures above 400 C. The main decomposition products are fluorocarbon gases and a sublimate, including tetrafluoroethylene (TFE) and difluorocarbene radicals (RCF2).
+While PTFE is stable at lower temperatures, it begins to deteriorate at temperatures of about 260 C, it decomposes above 350 C, and pyrolysis occurs at temperatures above 400 C. The main decomposition products are fluorocarbon gases and a sublimate, including tetrafluoroethylene (TFE) and difluorocarbene radicals (RCF2).

 An animal study conducted in 1955 concluded that it is unlikely that these products would be generated in amounts significant to health at temperatures below 250 C. Above those temperatures the degradation by-products can be lethal to birds, and can cause flu-like symptoms in humans (polymer fume fever), although in humans those symptoms disappear within a day or two of being moved to fresh air.